GJayme/move-it-v1/README.md

 # move-it-v1
-A simple pomodoro web-app for protecting React with TS.
+A simple pomodoro web-app for study with React + TS.

 ## Study content:
 - SSR with Next.js;